iskconproject/sevabook/docs/prd.md

 - As a volunteer, I want to quickly record a book sale or donation with quantity, so I can keep stock accurate during festivals.
 - As an admin, I want to see which items are low in stock, so I can reorder before they run out.
 - As an admin, I want to add a new item to the inventory with details like name, category, price, language variants, and initial stock, so that it's available for sale or distribution.
+- As an admin, I want to take a photo of an item and have AI recognize and pre-fill inventory details, so I can add new items more quickly and accurately.
 - As an admin, I want to edit the details of an existing item (e.g., stock quantity, price, description), so I can keep the inventory accurate and up to date.
 - As a volunteer, I want to quickly adjust stock quantities during stock reconciliation, so I can fix any discrepancies found during physical audits.